 We brought together a number of key stakeholders from the National Trust to participate in a Design Sprint process, facilitating the team’s collaboration over an intense three-day period which took in organisational context, known initiatives, and trends in the digital world to build a high-level digital road map for 2020 – 2025.
 This roadmap cascades down from an overarching mission into specific goals and themes for each year.
 It sets out activities for supporting the current portfolio of products, for core projects and initiatives, and for innovation projects.

 The new digital roadmap provides a high-level view of the possible shape of digital projects at the National Trust between 2020 and 2025.
-Over the coming months, this vision will be tested, iterated and challenged to build a robust view of the period and guide the organisation on a path of dual transformation, where equal effort goes into enabling efficiency in core operations on one hand, and innovating new digital products and services to enhance tomorrow’s visitor experience on the other.
+Over the coming months, this vision will be tested, iterated and challenged to build a robust view of the period and guide the organisation on a path of dual transformation – where equal effort goes into enabling efficiency in core operations on one hand, and enhancing tomorrow’s visitor experience on the other.

 Kjell Eldor, Product and Innovation Lead at Manifesto’s Future Foundry said: